The lights are on

 Subscriber - Level 4

-I'm behind on my indie games.
-Like, way behind.
-Amidst the windstorm of new video game releases every year, I often feel obligated to hit the big names — the Zeldas, the Halos, the Grand Theft Autos.
+Amidst the windstorm of new game releases every year, I often feel obligated to hit the big names — the Zeldas, the Halos, the Grand Theft Autos.
 I enjoy committing my hours to AAA games, but it leaves me little time to play lesser-known, independently developed titles, a fact that I'm frankly not proud of.
 One of my goals of 2014 is to do better on that front.

 This list will ultimately serve as my personal indie game compendium, and I'll be updating and adding to it over time.
 I appreciate you stopping by, and I'd love to read your thoughts in the comment section below.

-Fez As much as I hate to inflate Phil Fish's ego any more than it has been, I have to give credit where it's due; Fez is a work of pure craftsmanship, perhaps even genius.
+Fez As much as I hate to inflate Phil Fish's ego, I have to give credit where it's due; Fez is a work of pure craftsmanship, perhaps even genius.
 His level design is flawless.
 His puzzles are mind-bending.
 His satisfying use of sound and music is ripe with video game nostalgia.
-His overall aesthetic, painstakingly crafted down to the last detail, is what every indie developer dreams of (or what they should dream of, at least).
+His overall aesthetic, painstakingly crafted down to the last detail, is what indie devs dream of.
 I had a blast playing Fez, and I still haven't discovered all of its secrets.
 It's a brilliant game filled with challenge and wonder, and, as of now, it's probably the most well-designed indie game I've ever played.

 Braid is a masterpiece.
 Not only is it visually gorgeous, it demands some seriously heavy thinking from players, both in its platforming gameplay and narrative philosophies.
 I fell in love with the game's time-manipulation mechanics, and I also appreciate the fact that Braid doesn't punish players for dying (I generally suck at platformers).
 Jonathan Blow, Braid's designer, is one of the featured developers in Indie Game: The Movie, and it's evident from watching him work that he's a calm, collected, and exceptionally smart human being.
 I'm very much looking forward to The Witness, his upcoming 3D puzzle game.